 A key differentiator for consortia such as NJEdge is the role it plays in gathering various digital stakeholders together to collaborate and contemplate the broader themes, challenges and opportunities affecting organizations that rely heavily upon information technology resources to achieve their missions.
 This goal transcends simply providing products and services to fulfill basic needs.
 Rather, it reflects an intentional commitment to promote research, scholarly capacity and insight across membership and among peers that comprise what we have labeled NJEdge’s Communities of Practice.
 These communities, made up of NJEdge member and industry partners within specific subject matter domains, gather thought leaders that share an abiding concern for something they do and a commitment to learn how to do it better as they interact regularly.
 The NJEdge community flourishes by bringing together members around certain topics to exchange best practices, learn new skills and ask questions in an environment that fosters trust and improvement for all involved.

-Inasmuch as networking constitutes the core and foundational competency defining the NJEdge organization, the Data Resource Group focuses on a wide variety of issues and topics of interest to Network Managers and holds regular meetings at participating member institutions to ensure the community remains engaged, informed and consultative regarding the evolution of our core asset.
-This community of practice is instrumental in crafting solutions such as the distributed denial of service (DDoS) threat vector monitoring and mitigation program and strategy that has brought NJEdge to a leadership position among the Nation’s Research and Education Networks in this area of service.
+Inasmuch as networking constitutes the core and foundational competency defining the NJEdge organization, the Networking Community of Practice focuses on a wide variety of issues and topics of interest to Network Engineers, Managers, and Technicians and holds regular meetings at participating member institutions to ensure the Community remains engaged, informed and consultative regarding the evolution of NJEdge’s core asset.
+This Community of Practice is instrumental in crafting solutions such as the distributed denial of service (DDoS) threat vector monitoring and mitigation program and strategy that has brought NJEdge to a leadership position among the Nation’s Research and Education Networks in this area of service.
 For more information on joining this Community of Practice, please contact Jim Stankiewicz.